Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/adult-sky-dragon.md

   - name: "Greater Constrict"
     desc: "⬻  3d8+8 (3d8+8) bludgeoning, DC 33 (page 305)"
   - name: "Perfected Flight"
-    desc: "  A sky dragon can hover in place without spending an action, and they automatically succeed at all [[Acrobatics]] checks to [[Maneuver in Flight]]."
+    desc: "  A sky dragon can hover in place without spending an action, and they automatically succeed at all [[compendium/skills.md#Acrobatics|Acrobatics]] checks to [[Maneuver in Flight]]."

 speed: 40 feet, fly 140 feet